-Written reports are to be submitted to the Undergraduate Program Coordinator, Room G117, Department of Pathology, 2211 Wesbrook Mall by 12:00 noon, FRIDAY, APRIL 7, 2017.
+Written reports are to be submitted to the Undergraduate Program Coordinator, Room G117, Department of Pathology, 2211 Wesbrook Mall by 3:00pm, THURSDAY APRIL 6, 2017.
 NO EXTENSIONS.

 In order to satisfy the requirements for PATHOLOGY 438, you must write a project report.
 Two faculty members (one of whom is your 438 supervisor) read this report.